hirsimaki-markus/seapie/README.md

 ## Todo
-* Implement some sort of autocomplete by using ```readline``` library
-* Implement "rerun" functionality using os level ```exec```.
-In-memory process replacing exec is only available on linux
+* Fix know issues
-* Add check for console width to enable some functionalities
+* Add check for console width to make prettyprinting easier
-* Add message to notify user if update is available
 * Add exit banner/message
 * Create decorator for autotracing and excepting functions
-* Test how seapie works in multithreaded programs
+* Test how seapie works in multithreaded and multiprocessing programs
+* Remove unnecessary features
+* Improve on how seapie is imported.
+Maybe remove singleton requirement.
 * Send me email or any message anywhere if you have suggestions

 ## Known issues